 Are Two Rows Enough?

-For buyers who want everything a midsize SUV has to offer but don't need three rows, consider the Ford Edge, Jeep Grand Cherokee, Nissan Murano and Hyundai Santa Fe Sport.
+For buyers who want everything a midsize SUV has to offer but don't need three rows, consider the updated Ford Edge, new Honda Passport, capable Jeep Grand Cherokee, freshened Nissan Murano and redesigned Hyundai Santa Fe.

 Midsize or Minivan?

 Midsize SUVs are compelling alternatives for parents still honoring their promise to never drive a minivan, but minivans are far more cavernous and those power sliding doors are really, really convenient.
 If your family regularly transports three rows of people and more than a small amount of cargo at the same time, we encourage you to check out our Minivan Buyer's Guide.